 One such challenge is Sarah’s extreme reaction to mosquito bites which apparently is not uncommon for those of Chinese heritage.
 As such, using an effective natural mosquito repellent is important, but doesn’t always work in every situation.

 Telling a young child not to scratch is a losing battle most of the time, and Kelli has not found any of the Western style remedies for mosquito bites to work very well for Sarah.

 As a result, just a few mosquito bites could send Sarah to the doctor for examination as they would sometimes get infected from her scratching.
 The picture above is of Sarah’s leg after a recent run-in with a hungry mozzie!

-Besides being a busy Mom of four, Kelli is also an Adoption Specialist and blogs about the adoption process, so with her international connections, she was able to consult with her Chinese friends about Sarah’s problem with mosquito bites.
+Besides being a busy Mom of four, Kelli is also an Adoption Specialist, so with her international connections, she was able to consult with her Chinese friends about Sarah’s problem with mosquito bites.

 I asked Kelli to let me know if the banana peel remedy worked the next time Sarah was bitten, and within a few days, Kelli reported back that the banana peel worked!
 The picture to the right shows Kelli applying the inside of a banana peel to Sarah’s bite.
 The peel is folded over backwards which is why the inside of the peel is also facing the camera.

 The banana peel not only worked, it worked FAST!